 - Tissue flaps: Tissue flaps are taken from areas such as the back or abdomen to create a new breast.
 Possible flaps include the latissimus flap or TRAM flap.

 In some cases, both an implant and a tissue flap may be used.
 The methods used in your specific procedure will be based on your anatomical features and other physical considerations.
 Your breast reconstruction may require several stages of surgical reconstruction or may be performed as a single-step procedure.
 The details of your procedure and any questions you may have about breast reconstruction will be discussed during your initial consultation.

-To learn more about the breast surgery options available at Legacy Plastic Surgery, please contact us today at 610-524-8244 to schedule a personal consultation with a board-certified plastic surgeon.
+To learn more about the breast surgery options available at Legacy Plastic Surgery, please contact us today at 610-524-8244 to schedule a personal consultation with a plastic surgeon.
 We proudly help women and men from Exton, Paoli, the Main Line, Chester County, Philadelphia, Eastern Pennsylvania, Delaware and nearby areas.